kolenaIO/kolena/docs/dataset/quickstart.md

 This example shows us how to quickly and easily integrate test data and evaluate model performance in Kolena, and can be arbitrarily extended with additional metrics, plots, visualizations, and data.

+For more information tailored to your specific use case, explore our [Use Cases](../dataset/use-cases.md).